 To start off, the game ticks at 60Hz.
 (Fun fact – when the game enters the plaza and halves the frame rate, it accomplishes this by lowering the entire tick rate of the game to 30Hz.)
 Each tick, the game tells pia to send packets, receive packets, and process any events.
 This means that the netcode also processes at 60Hz.
 However, Nintendo set a configuration flag that says clone data should only be sent every 4 ticks.
 This means that the tick rate for sending data is artificially constrained to 15Hz.
 Normal processing of packets occurs at 60Hz, so receiving and processing clone data runs at “normal speed”.

 The pia library will combine packets during the 4 tick waiting period into one big packet at the end.
 (This coalescing of data explains why Octobyte found an increase of average packet size compared to Splatoon 1.)
 This waiting period also means that data may arrive at minimum 4 ticks later.
 However, remember that event clones will always be processed in the order that they occur.
 Event clones are used for things like player damage, inking the map, and bullet spawning.
 This may mitigate some of the effects caused by the lower tick rate.

 Why is Nintendo artificially constraining the tick rate?

-This is likely for bandwidth reasons, as Oliver Brammer stated.
-According to his data, there was a 45% reduction in bandwidth going from Splatoon 1 to Splatoon 2.
+This is likely for bandwidth reasons, as Octobyte stated.
+According to their data, there was a 45% reduction in bandwidth going from Splatoon 1 to Splatoon 2.
 It could also be for stability reasons.
 By using less data, it can allow players with less capable Internet connections to be able to play online.
 This is especially beneficial for mobile hotspots.